hanabi/hanabi.github.io/Reference.md

   * Donald sees that the red 4 was three-away from playable, which means that he would normally interpret this move as a *Triple Bluff*, calling for three blind-plays.
   * However, because of the *4 Double Bluff* convention, he knows that *4 Double Bluffs* take precedence over *Triple Bluffs*.
 Thus, Donald knows that no more blind-plays are required, so he discards.
   * Emily knows that if a *Double Half Bluff* has occurred, she has a red 3.
 Emily also knows that if a *4 Double Half Bluff* occurred, she has a red 4.
 Emily marks both of the possibilities on the card for later.

+### The Hard 4 Double Bluff

+* Similar to a *Hard 3 Bluff*, it is also possible to perform a *Hard 4 Double Bluff*.
+* For example, in a 4-player game:
+  * No cards are played on the stacks.
+  * Alice clues number 4 to Donald, touching a red 4 as a *Play Clue*.
+  * Bob blind-plays red 1 from his *Finesse Position*.
+  * Cathy blind-plays red 2 from her *Finesse Position*.
+  * Even though red 1 and red 2 are the same suit as the red 4, the team knows that no-one is promised the red 3.

 ### The No-Information Double Finesse & The No-Information Double Bluff